pymc-devs/pytensor/doc/extending/unittest.rst

 ------------------------

-When checking for correctness of mathematical expressions, the user should preferably compare aesara's output to the equivalent NumPy implementation.
+When checking for correctness of mathematical expressions, the user should preferably compare pytensor's output to the equivalent NumPy implementation.

 Example: